Before you start, please check if there is immediate risk to life

 If any of the above are relevant to the patient, they could be best supported in their community

-Signposting an individual to a NMHC as an early step, makes sure they have support in the community and a safe space to go when they need it.
+Please direct the individual to a NMHC, this makes sure they have support in the community and a safe space to go when they need it.
 They can attend in person, call or contact online, or you can refer them via LLR Joy.

 For locations and opening times, visit the NMHC page.